csec-462-WarDrivingVisual/WDVisualizer/README.md

 ## Getting Started

 Simply install the prerequisites for the program.
 In order to run the program, put the .pcap you wish to analyze in a folder with the PcapParser.py and run it.
 Type it in, do not press enter or space.
 Once you do that, you should have a file called output.txt and you can then run SuperParserV2.py for your output.
+We have provided you with a sample output.txt.

 ### Prerequisites